magnesj/ResInsight/docs/ReservoirViews.md

 Each item has a set of properties that can be editied in the **Property Editor**.

-Several views can be added to the same case by right clicking the case or a view and select **New View**.
+Several views can be added to the same case by right-clicking the case or a view and select **New View**.
 You can also **Copy** and then **Paste** a view into a Case.
 All the settings are then copied to the new view.

 Views of Eclipse models and Geomechanical models has a lot in common, but Eclipse views has some features that applies to Eclipse simulations only.